Re-Flux/ReFlux/readme.md

 ## Recommendations

 * Make use of a PHP accelerator such as APC or XCache
-* Make sure PHP has the zlib module installed to allow FluxBB to gzip output
+* Make sure PHP has the zlib module installed to allow ReFlux to gzip output

 ## Links